 Pro Tip: After you send your pharmacy technician resume, don't forget to follow up!
 A phone call or an email a few days later can make get you noticed.

 Plus, a great cover letter that matches your resume will give you an advantage over other candidates.
 You can write it in our cover letter builder here.
 Here's what it may look like:

 Want to write a great pharmacy tech cover letter to match your resume?
-See this guide: "How To Write A Cover Letter [Complete Guide With Examples]"
+See this guide: "How to Write a Cover Letter for a Job Application"

 How to Add Contact Info to Your Resume